seyade/suru/README.md

 ### Redesign for the company's website that's too dated.

-The website needs to be updated with new design trends to support their branding strategy.
+The website needs to be updated with new design trends to support their branding.

 To view what is done so far, go into the `vanilla` folder and run `npm run dev`.

 The `vanilla` folder doesn't contain any app framework, e.g React, Angular, etc. It's just vanilla code created with `vite`.
 However, it's using `tailwindcss` for styling.

+Stack:

+- Vite
+- HTML/SASS(CSS)
+- Tailwindcss
+- JS/TS
+- GSAP